enrich your dog’s life

 Who can benefit from scatter feeding?

-As I sometimes get chronic pain flare ups, scatter feeding (“Hunter Gatherer” card in the enrichment deck) is my go-to activity for when I need to give my spaniel a sustained sniffing session without walking for miles!
+As I sometimes get chronic pain flare-ups, scatter feeding (“Hunter Gatherer” card in the enrichment deck) is my go-to activity when I need to give my spaniel a sustained sniffing session without walking miles.

 Scatter feeding can help encourage your dog to slow down and sniff more.